Limepaint - what went wrong and why I won't be using it again

 I have loved the look for a while, whether it be in Moroccan décor or in more contemporary settings and I felt this paint might just be the 'piece de resistance' needed in our bedroom.
 I like the calming nature of an all-white bedroom but felt by injecting some texture it would help give it depth and interest (a bit like our old bedroom which was all-white apart from an exposed brick wall.)

 After purchasing many samples from the companies mentioned above, I saw this post (pictured below) on Bauwerk's Instagram and decided this would be the colour for us.
-It required too coats of Slate and one coat of Whitewash and voila, a beautiful textured white wall.
+It required two coats of Slate and one coat of Whitewash and voila, a beautiful textured white wall.

 If only it was that simple.